What is rabies? How did it originate?

 Who should not get the rabies vaccine?

-The vaccine is not recommended for people who have previously experienced an allergic reaction to the rabies vaccine, or who have severe allergies.
+The CDC does not recommend the rabies vaccine for people who have previously experienced an allergic reaction to the rabies vaccine or any component of the vaccine.

-If you have HIV/AIDS or cancer, or are taking medications that affect your immune system, the vaccination is not recommended.
+If you have a weakened immune system because of HIV/AIDS, cancer or other diseases that affect the immune system, are taking medications that affect your immune system, have cancer, or are going through cancer treatment with radiation or drugs, the vaccination is not recommended.

-Should any of the above applies to you, contact your doctor for further advice on whether or not you should have the vaccination.
+Should any of the above apply to you, contact your doctor for further advice on whether or not you should have the vaccination.

 If you have come into contact with an animal with rabies, you will need to get vaccinated anyway as part of your post-exposure treatment.